gurpreetkaur2511/Induction-programme-1/README.md

 Day 5 offered a perfect balance of **spirituality, discipline, health, academics, and emotional growth**.
 Each session left us inspired to become better engineers and individuals.

+## ✨Day 6 - 7 August 2025

+### 🧪 Physics Lab Readiness – Prof. Komalpreet Kaur
+The day began with an informative lecture by **Prof. Komalpreet Kaur (Physics)**.
+She explained the **basic concepts required before attending lab sessions**, focusing especially on:
+- ✅ Laser fundamentals
+- ✅ Safety and precision in physics lab
+- ✅ Importance of conceptual clarity
+Her teaching style was clear, engaging, and easy to follow — a perfect start to the day!

+### ➗ Math Refresher – Prof. Sandeep Kaur Gill
+Next, we had a mathematics session by **Prof. Sandeep Kaur Gill**, who gave a strong revision of key Class 12 concepts:
+- 🔁 **Differential equations**
+- 📉 **Differentiation**
+- 🔍 **Partial vs. Ordinary Differentiation**
+This lecture helped bridge the gap between school maths and engineering applications.

+### 🎓 Exploring New Dimensions – Dr. Lakhvir Singh Khanna
+**Dr. Lakhvir Singh Khanna**, Incharge – *CML (Centre for Multi-faceted Learning)*, conducted a session in the auditorium.

+He introduced us to:

+- 🌐 **NPTEL platform** – Online courses by IIT professors
+- 🎓 Opportunity to earn a **B.Tech Honours degree** via NPTEL
+- 🌟 Skills beyond academics – communication, ethics, personality
+The session was interactive, informative, and truly eye-opening!

+### ❤️ Social Responsibility & Fun – NSS Session by Dr. Jasvir Singh Grewal
+The final session was led by **Dr. Jasvir Singh Grewal**, Incharge – *NSS (National Service Scheme)*.
+He sensitized us about:
+- 🌍 Environmental care
+- 🐾 How animals suffer due to human actions
+- ❤️ Purpose of joining NSS and giving back to society The session included **multiple engaging activities**:

+### 🎶 Cultural Activities

+- 🎤 **Shabad Kirtan**: *"ਮੇਰੇ ਲਾਲਨ ਕੀ ਸੋਭਾ"*
+- 🎵 **Classical Singing Performance**

+### 🎲 Interactive Game: *Make Each Other Laugh*
+A football was tossed into the audience.
+The chosen students were challenged to make each other laugh — but both resisted!
+**Lesson**: It’s much harder to bring laughter than we think.

+### 🎭 Comedy Act by Seniors
+A fun-filled act performed by our seniors brought energy, laughter, and joy to the entire hall.

+Day 6 blended **technical learning**, **career exploration**, and **cultural awareness** perfectly.
+From lasers and differential equations to NPTEL, NSS, and laughter — every moment was valuable.

+Learning with purpose, and growing with joy — Day 6 was all about balance.